zozobalogh0817/merger_documentation/usage.md

 That way the program can detect and connect the picture to a relevant item.

 ## Zipping pictures, and supported file formats
-Because of the unas's Csoportos Képfeltöltés function, we need to
+Because of the Unas's Csoportos Képfeltöltés function, we need to
-  > **zip** pictures by `50mb` to be able to upload them to a webshop as item pictures.
+  > **zip** pictures by `50MB` to be able to upload them to a webshop as item pictures.

 Read more about limitations and supported file formats at [UNAS Termék képek](https://unas.hu/tudastar/admin/termek-kepek)

 ## Watermark on pictures
-Get all the pictures from the `picture-lookup` folder and add watermark with the desired editor!
+Get all the pictures from the `picture-lookup` folder and add a watermark with the desired editor!
-Then put all pictures back to the `picture-lookup` folder.
+Then put all the pictures back into the `picture-lookup` folder.

   > **!
-PLEASE DO NOT CHANGE THE NAME / FILE NAME OF THE PICTURES UNLESS YOU SURE ABOUT WHAT YOU DOING !**
+PLEASE DO NOT CHANGE THE NAME / FILENAME OF THE PICTURES UNLESS YOU ARE KNOW WHAT YOU DOING !**

+Thanks for reading.
-Thanks for reading if you have any further question feel free to contact me up! [@zozobalogh0817](https://github.com/zozobalogh0817)
+If you have any further questions feel free to contact me! [@zozobalogh0817](https://github.com/zozobalogh0817)